top of page

 What is a multi-block linocut print?

-Multi-block linocut is a method of block printing in which more than one piece of lino is used to create a design.
+Multi-block linocut is a block printing method in which more than one piece of lino is used to create a design.
 Often each colour to be printed is carved onto a separate lino block.
+I now use the multi-block method for all my multi-coloured prints.

 Advantages